 Deep Diff is a professional file comparison program.
 It can compare whole directories or individual files.
 Differences are highlighted with different colors.
 Deep Diff can compare both text files and binary files.
 The files can be displayed side by side or as a composite of both files.
-Deep Diff runs on Windows NT 4.0, Windows 2000 and Windows XP.
+Deep Diff runs on most versions of Windows.

 When two files are compared the contents of the files are examined.
 Identical and different parts of the files are identified.
 All differences are highlighted.
 It is possible to change how the differences are highlighted using the Edit - Customize menu.